natesworksdev/Ryujinx/README.md

 - [LibHac](https://github.com/Thealexbarney/LibHac) is used for our file-system.
 - [AmiiboAPI](https://www.amiiboapi.com) is used in our Amiibo emulation.
-- [ldn_mitm](https://github.com/spacemeowx2/ldn_mitm) is used for the "Spacemeowx2 Ldn" implementation
+- [ldn_mitm](https://github.com/spacemeowx2/ldn_mitm) is used for one of our available multiplayer modes.